inducer/pyopencl/doc/source/runtime.rst

         When reading from the image object, the indices passed to `read_imagef` are in the reverse order from what they would be when accessing *ary* from Python.

+    If *norm_int* is `True`, then the integer values are normalized to a floating point scale of 0..1 when read.

     .. versionadded:: 2011.2